AndrasKovacs/pny1-assignment/DepTC.md

 ```
 The `Nat` description can be now interpreted as a polynomial functor in Agda (and we can take its fixpoint), and use that in lieu of the old `Nat`, but now the structure of the type is available for inspection.

 For the sake of brevity I shall omit more Agda code here.
-The rest of the example can be [found here](https://github.com/AndrasKovacs/pny1-assignment/blob/master/SimpleGenerics.agda).
+The rest of my example can be [found here](https://github.com/AndrasKovacs/pny1-assignment/blob/master/SimpleGenerics.agda).
 The key point is that by having an internal description of types, we can define generic operations that work on values of *all* described types.
-For example, we can implement generic equality, pretty printing, serialization, zippers, lenses and more.
-In more advanced (dependent) languages we can define subsets of a larger universe using type-theoretic predicates, and define generic function that work only on some subsets; for example generic equality that only works on types that doesn't contain function fields.
+For example, we can implement [generic equality](https://github.com/AndrasKovacs/pny1-assignment/blob/master/SimpleGenerics.agda#L72), pretty printing, serialization, zippers, lenses and more.
+In more advanced (dependent) languages we can define subsets of a larger universe using type-theoretic predicates, and define generic functions that work only on some subsets; for example generic equality that only works on types that doesn't contain function fields.

-In practical implementations of generic programming in Haskell, Clean or Purescript, and generic functions are used via an extra conversion from user-defined types to generic representations and back.
+In practical implementations of generic programming in Haskell, [Clean](http://clean.cs.ru.nl/download/html_report/CleanRep.2.2_9.htm#_Toc311798067) or [Purescript](http://pursuit.purescript.org/packages/purescript-generics/0.7.0), generic functions are used via an extra conversion from user-defined types to generic representations and back.
 This has some performance overhead, and generic representations also tend to have greater memory footprint.
-Nevertheless, optimized generics are possible, as are languages that have generic types by default, or have *all* types in generic form.
+Nevertheless, optimized generics are possible, as are languages that have generic types by default, or have [*all* types](http://www.ioc.ee/~james/papers/levitation.pdf) in generic form.

 Turning back to type classes, can we expect that generic programming can replace them?

-The answer is likely no. Generic programming does overlap with type classes, and it's usually a good choice in those cases (decidable equality, enumeration, serialization, etc.), but many classes are extremely hard to express generically.
+The answer is likely no. Generic programming does overlap with type classes, and it's usually a good choice in the overlapping cases (decidable equality, enumeration, serialization, etc.), but many classes are extremely hard to express generically.
 For example, instances for most algebraic structures cannot be derived mechanically.
-For example, natural numbers form a ring, but ring-ness can't be easily decided for arbitrary types.
+Natural numbers form a ring, but ring-ness can't be easily decided for arbitrary types.

-Also, despite our best intentions a large amount of meaning and intent will be always expressed by the *naming* of types.
+Also, despite our best intentions a large amount of meaning and intent is expressed by the *naming* of types.
 Programmers often use isomorphic but differently named types, because most of the time there's no need or energy to express all relevant semantics in types.
-Thus, generics may be good for serialization, but not quite good for pretty printing, since generic functions are don't know much about the context in which a type is used or the intent of the programmer.
-It's a common bit of pain in programming languages that support some form of printing for all types: the printed outputs tend to be messy, verbose or uninformative.
+Thus, generics may be good for serialization, but not quite good for pretty printing, since generic functions don't know much about the context in which a type is used or the intent of the programmer.
+It's a common point of pain in programming languages that support some form of printing for all types: the printed outputs tend to be messy, verbose or uninformative.

-But I must stress that there is a considerable amount of research on dependently typed generic programming that enable extremely powerful abstractions (mind-blowing is an appropriate term).
-For example, see Conor McBride's work on algebraic ornaments, which are descriptions of *annotations*, *modifications* and *information erasure* on types.
+But I must stress that there is a considerable amount of research on dependently typed generic programming that enables extremely powerful abstractions (mind-blowing is an appropriate term).
+For example, see Conor McBride's work on [ornaments](https://personal.cis.strath.ac.uk/conor.mcbride/pub/OAAO/LitOrn.pdf), which are descriptions of *annotations*, *modifications* and *information erasure* on types.
 Ornaments describe notions such as "lists are natural numbers annotated with fields of some type" and "the erasure of fields from lists yields a natural number which is the length of the list", and they also enable some automatic lifting of functions operating on a type to a modified version of that type.
 Generics also tend to synergize with type classes: in Haskell, a less expressive language, type classes are even required for defining generic functions, since they're the main mechanism for dispatching on types.

 ##### 3.2.
 Higher-order modules

 These come under a variety of names.
-They first became popular in ML, where they're called "functors".
+They first became popular in ML, where they're called ["functors"](https://www.cl.cam.ac.uk/teaching/1011/ConceptsPL/SMLmodules.pdf).
 Sometimes they're called first-class modules.
 The core features are:

 - Modules can be parametrized by values, types and other modules, and can be applied to parameters like functions.
 - Modules support existential (abstract) types, or more generally, existential quantification.
 - Modules form namespaces that can be nested, and name visibility can be flexibly controlled.

 Coq, Agda and Lean all support such modules.
 Higher-order modules combined with dependent types are extremely powerful and can easily express any [*algebraic specification*](https://en.wikipedia.org/wiki/Algebraic_specification).
-From now on I'll call them "Agda-style modules" and provide examples in Agda since that's I'm familiar with the most.
+From now on I'll call them "Agda-style modules" and provide examples in Agda since that's I'm familiar with the most (see [this page](http://wiki.portal.chalmers.se/agda/pmwiki.php?n=ReferenceManual.Modules) for reference on Agda modules).

 Agda-style modules disallow any kind of nominal ambiguity and overloading.
 Instead, it provides the programmer extremely fine-grained control over namespaces and makes it possible to assemble modules and namespaces on-the-fly.
 In Agda, it is possible to import modules inside *arbitrary expressions*, including *type annotations*, and we can declare (nested) modules even in local scope.
 We can also qualify, rename and hide imported names.